Identity And Access Management

 Length is the best defense against brute force cyberattacks, making a complicated and lengthy passphrase the ideal option over a shorter password with even the most complex string of characters.

 Finally, we have the FBI’s recommendation on the use of passphrases for businesses.

-The FBI launched a project called Protective Voices, the intention of which was to provide cybersecurity recommendations to political campaigns operating in the US.
+The FBI launched a project called Protected Voices, with the intention of providing cybersecurity recommendations to political campaigns and businesses operating in the US.

-The project called for passphrases and multifactor authentication to be used in order to best ensure that sensitive data was protected effectively.
-Passphrases were strongly advised to improve their security and protect data.
+The project called for passphrases and multifactor authentication to be used to best ensure that sensitive data was protected effectively.
+Passphrases were strongly advised to improve security and better protect sensitive data.

-Because of this, many passwords and habits employed by end users today are not fit for purpose, and therefore more secure passphrases are strongly advised in order to lessen the chances that they are hacked.
+Many passwords and habits employed by end users are not fit for the sophistication and regularity of cyberattacks today.
+However, using more secure passphrases over passwords is strongly advised to tamper total cybersecurity risk.

 To discover other factors affecting the cybersecurity of businesses, download DOT Security's report, The State of Cybersecurity for Small Businesses.